fan2/mkdocs/docs/blog/posts/toolchain/gas-directives.md

 The assembler provides support for setting and manipulating symbols which can then be used in other places within the program.
 The labels that can be assigned to assembly statements and directives are one type of symbol.
 The programmer can also declare other symbols and use them throughout the program.
 Such symbols may not have an actual storage location in memory, but they are included in the assembler’s symbol table, and can be used anywhere that their value is required.

 - `[.equ | .set] symbol, expression`: Sets the value of symbol to expression, similar to the C language `#define` directive.
-- `.equiv symbol, expression`: like `.equ` and `.set`, except that the assembler will signal an error if the symbol is already deﬁned.
+- `.equiv symbol, expression`: like `.equ` and `.set`, except that the assembler will signal an error if the symbol is already defined.
 - `[.global | .globl] symbol`: Makes the symbol *visible* to the linker.
-If symbol is deﬁned within a file, and this directive is used to make it global, then it will be available to any file that is linked with the one containing the symbol.
-Without this directive, symbols are visible *only* within the file where they are deﬁned.
+If symbol is defined within a file, and this directive is used to make it global, then it will be available to any file that is linked with the one containing the symbol.
+Without this directive, symbols are visible *only* within the file where they are defined.
-- `.comm symbol, length`: declares tentative symbol to be a common symbol, meaning that if it is deﬁned in more than one file, then all instances should be merged into a single symbol.
+- `.comm symbol, length`: declares tentative symbol to be a common symbol, meaning that if it is defined in more than one file, then all instances should be merged into a single symbol.

 ### Functions and objects

-There are a few assembler directives that are used for deﬁning the size and type of labels.
+There are a few assembler directives that are used for defining the size and type of labels.
 This information is stored in the object file along with the code and data, and is used by the linker and/or debugger.

 - `.size name,expression`: set the size associated with a symbol.
 This information helps the linker to exclude unneeded code and/or data when creating an executable file, and helps the debugger to keep track of where it is in the program.